 20: Final metrics reports, in accordance with schemes 1 and 2 are sent by the Media Session Handler to the 5GMSd AF.
 These procedures might occur prior to the expiration of the nominal metrics reporting intervals.

-21: The 5GMSd AF performs post-processing of the received final metrics reports in accordance with schemes 1 and 2.
+21: The 5GMSd AF performs post-processing of the received final metrics reports in accordance with schemes 1 and 2, e.g. determining the per-slice QoE metrics based on the slice filter and the metrics reports.

 22: Same as step 17.